Quantitative Halmos-Savage theorems and robust large financial markets: A quantitative and a quantitative dual Halmos-Savage Theorem

-where $\mathcal{N}=\{X\in L^0(\Omega,\mathcal{F}): X=0,\ \mathcal{P}-q.s.\}$.
+where $\mathcal{N}=\{X\in \mathcal{L}^0(\Omega,\mathcal{F}): X=0,\ \mathcal{P} \text{-q.s.}\}$.
 Note that $\mathbb{L}^{\infty}$ is a Banach space with respect to the following norm

 For any normed space $X$, we write $X'$ for its dual.
 We denote with $E$ the space of all finite signed measures on $\mathcal{F}$ which are absolutely continuous with respect to at least one $P\in \mathcal{P}$.
 This space can be equipped with the total variation norm.
-In the classical case $\mathcal{P} = \{P\}$, the space $E$ is isometrically isomorphic to $L^{1}(P)$, and hence $E'$ is isometrically isomorphic to $L^{\infty}(P)$.
-The space $E$ can be thought of as a robust version of an $L^{1}$ space.
+Note that in the classical case $\mathcal{P} = \{P\}$, the space $E$ is isometrically isomorphic to $L^{1}(P)$, and hence $E'$ is isometrically isomorphic to $L^{\infty}(P)$.
+Therefore, the space $E$ can be thought of as a robust version of an $L^{1}$ space.
 We will see in Section~\ref{ProofHS} that the space $\LL$ embeds isometrically into $E'$ via the map $l: \LL \to E', h\mapsto l_{h}$, where

-If $\mathcal{P} = \{P\}$ is a singleton, this is the usual surjective embedding of $L^{\infty}(P)$ into $L^{1}(P)'$.
+If $\mathcal{P} = \{P\}$, this is the usual surjective embedding of $L^{\infty}(P)$ into $L^{1}(P)'$.
 It turns out, that $l(\LL)$ is always weak* dense in $E'$ (see Lemma \ref{lemma:robust-L-space-is-dense}).
 However, $l(\LL)$ may not be weak* closed.
-Sufficient (and necessary) conditions for $l(\LL)$ to be weak* closed are the subject of ongoing research.
+In \cite{klein-koestenberger-robust-duality} it was shown that many models (including, in particular, robust versions of the binomial model, and of the Black-Scholes model) admit a canonical extension, on which $l(\LL) = E'$.
 For a full characterization of this property in a slightly different setting, we refer the reader to \cite{liebrich2022}.
 We can now formulate the quantitative versions of the Halmos-Savage Theorem for convex sets of probability measures.

 \begin{theorem}[Quantitative Halmos-Savage for a convex set of probabilities] Assume that $l(\LL) = E'$.
 Let $\mathcal{P}$ and $\mathcal{Q}$ be convex sets of probability measures on $(\Omega,\mathcal{F})$ such that $\mathcal{Q}\lll\mathcal{P}$.
 Assume that for some fixed $\ep>0$ and $\delta>0$ the following holds: for each $A\in\mathcal{F}$ such that there exists $P\in \mathcal{P}$ with $P(A)\geq\ep$ there exists $Q\in \mathcal{Q}$ with $Q(A)\geq\delta$.
 Then for each $P\in \mathcal{P}$ there exists $Q\in\mathcal{Q} $ such that for each $A\in\mathcal{F}$ with $P(A)\geq 2\ep$ we have that $Q(A)\geq\frac{\ep\delta}{2}$. \end{theorem}